bharti3bk/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.

+forEach: This iterates over a list and applies some operation to each list member .
+map: This iterates over a list, transforms each member of that list, and returns another list of the same size with the transformed members

 2. What is the difference between a function and a method?

+'method' is the object-oriented word for 'function'.
+That's pretty much all there is to say.

 3. What is closure?

+a closure gives you access to an outer function’s scope from an inner function.

 4. Describe the four rules of the 'this' keyword.

+   global Binding
+   implicit Binding
+   Explicit Binding
+   New Binding

 5. Why do we need super() in an extended class?

+So that we can call parent constructor function.

 ## Project Set up